praekeltfoundation/vumi2/docs/transports/smpp.rst

 data_coding (int)
     What data encoding to use.
 This sets both the `data_coding` field on the PDU, as well as sets the encoding that we use for the message body.
 The following encodings are supported: SMSC default (GSM03.38), ASCII, Latin 1, JIS (ISO 2022 JP), Cyrllic (ISO-8859-5), Latin/Hebrew (ISO-8859-8), UCS2 multipart_handling (str)
     How to handle splitting messages.
 Defaults to `short_message`, which does not allow long messages.
-Other options are not yet implemented, but they will be `message_payload`, `multipart_sar`, `multipart_udh` service_type (str)
+Other options are: `message_payload`, which puts the whole message in the message_payload parameter of the PDU, `multipart_sar`, which splits the message, and puts the part details in the SAR fields of the PDU, and `multipart_udh`, which splits the message and puts the part details as a header in front of each message part. service_type (str)
     Defaults to none.
 ESME specific, what string to put in the `service_type` field of the PDU. source_addr_ton (int)